 *This is a blog post relating to a past trip.
 The trip was undertaken in the summer of 2015 (6 years ago at the time of writing).
-Therefore, details are going to be a little foggy, but I have written it for completeness of the blog to capture everywhere I have been.
+Therefore, details shall be a little foggy, but I have written the post for completeness.
+Ensuring Everitts Adventures captures everywhere I have travelled.

 A year on from my trip to Costa Rica and having just finished my first year at university I was off to spend my summer working at camp in the USA.
 Since school, I can remember saying to my friends that one day I wanted to do Camp America as it’s often called, and my first summer of university was the ideal time.
 I was 19 and the trip was a natural progression from Costa Rica.
 I would be going alone and away for a longer period of time, around 13 weeks.
 But with it being the US, things would still be relatively easy and again many things were pre-arranged.
 There are many agencies out there that offer the camp experience all with their own unique quirks, but I had elected to go with a company called “Americamp”.
 In short, you start your application in the Autumn and go through several stages, such as application forms and even making a video about yourself.
 All this then culminates in attending a camp fair day, whereby camp directors from loads of camps in the US, fly over to England to recruit their international staff.
 There were loads of camps at the fair, however, due to my university commitments I was limited to a select number based on the dates on which they operated.
 Therefore, walking into the camp fair, I already knew which camp I wanted to be employed at, so headed straight to their stand.
 I had a quick chat with the then camp director Marcus and within 5 minutes of the fair opening, I was out the door having secured my place at Camp Cayuga for the upcoming summer.
 Before camp, there were a few other activities such as a visa day at the US embassy in London to get my J1 Visa, plus an orientation day at Americamp HQ in Manchester.